Lucas5N/ConferenceManager-PSD-/README.md

 <p align = "center"> <img src = "images/unisa.png" height = 70 wifth = 70></p>
 <h1 align = "center">ConferenceManager-PSD-</h1>
-<p align = "center"><h3>A simple application that let's the user manage conferences, events and such.
+<p align = "center"><h3>A simple application that lets the user manage conferences, events and such.
 This project is relevant to the Programming and data structures course.</h3></p>
 <p>The application makes use of files, data structures and the related algorithms to best manage the aforementioned events. </p>

 ---